ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   If present, this parameter MUST encode a non-empty CBOR array of N elements, where N is the number of RSs in the group-audience for which the access token is issued.
 Each element of the CBOR array specifies the public key of one RS in the group-audience, and MUST follow the syntax and semantics of the "cnf" claim either from {{Section 3.1 of RFC8747}} for CBOR-based interactions, or from {{Section 3.1 of RFC7800}} for JSON-based interactions.
 It is not required that all the elements of the CBOR array rely on the same confirmation method.

   Each of the public keys may contain parameters specifying information such as the public key algorithm and use (e.g., by means of the parameters "alg" or "key_ops" in a COSE_Key structure).
-If such information is specified, a client MUST NOT use a public key that is incompatible with the profile or PoP algorithm according to that information.
-An RS MUST reject a proof of possession using such a key with a response code equivalent to the CoAP code 4.00 (Bad Request).
+If such information is specified, a client MUST NOT use a public key that is incompatible with the profile of ACE used or with the PoP algorithm according to that information.
+An RS MUST reject a proof-of-possession that relies on such a key, and reply with a response code equivalent to the CoAP code 4.00 (Bad Request).

 * The "aud2" parameter is OPTIONAL and specifies the identifiers of the RSs in the group-audience for which the access token is issued.

   If present, this parameter MUST encode a non-empty CBOR array of N elements, where N is the number of RSs in the group-audience for which the access token is issued.
 Each element of the CBOR array in the "aud2" parameter MUST be a CBOR text string, with value the identifier of one RS in the group-audience.

-  The element of the CBOR array referring to an RS in the group-audience SHOULD have the same value that would be used to identify that RS through the "aud" parameter of an Access Token Request to the AS (see {{Section 5.8.2 of RFC9200}}) and of an Access Token Response from the AS (see {{Section 5.8.2 of RFC9200}}), when requesting and issuing an access token for that individual RS.
+  The element of the CBOR array referring to an RS in the group-audience SHOULD have the same value that would be used to identify that RS through the "aud" parameter of an Access Token Request to the AS (see {{Section 5.8.1 of RFC9200}}) and of an Access Token Response from the AS (see {{Section 5.8.2 of RFC9200}}), when requesting and issuing an access token for that individual RS.

   The "aud2" parameter is REQUIRED if the "rs_cnf2" parameter is present.
 In such a case, the i-th element of the CBOR array in the "aud2" parameter MUST be the identifier of the RS whose public key is specified as the i-th element of the CBOR array in the "rs_cnf2" parameter.